gabeochoa/pharmasea/README.md

         - Second hand Upgrade Allow to put people on hold?
     - Cleaning tools after use, otherwise risk contamination
     - Clients will have to have distinct names
+    - Rerolls have chance for really rare things (sloth in SAPs)
     - Difficulty modifiers
         - SpeedWalkers: Customers walk 1.5x as fast
         - Hypocondriacs: Customers always get more than once prescription